The below content should be reviewed in conjunction with the in-depth federal coverage of this topic provided above.

 - Withholding on supplemental wage payments, such as bonuses, is calculated differently depending on whether or not the payments are made simultaneously with regular wages.
 See Supplemental Wages.

 - Employers are required to provide certain information to employees on an annual basis.
-Minnesota employers must provide IRS Form W-2, Wage and Tax Statement, to current employees by January 31 of each year.
+Minnesota employers must provide IRS Form W-2, Wage and Tax Statement, to current employees annually.
 See Form W-2 Requirements.

-- Minnesota requires that employers maintain adequate records for four years.
+- Minnesota employers must maintain adequate records for a certain number of years.
 See Recordkeeping Requirements.